apache/spark/docs/apache-airflow/concepts/operators.rst

 - :class:`~airflow.providers.mysql.transfers.presto_to_mysql.PrestoToMySqlOperator`
 - :class:`~airflow.providers.slack.operators.slack.SlackAPIOperator`

-But there are many, many more - you can see the list of those in our :doc:`apache-airflow-providers:index` documentation.
+But there are many, many more - you can see the list of those in our :doc:`providers packages <apache-airflow-providers:operators-and-hooks-ref/index>` documentation.

 .. note::